-Chapter 3.
 PROTECTION OF INTELLECTUAL PROPERTY

-Article 24.
 Protection of Intellectual Property

-- 1. The Parties shall grant and ensure adequate, effective and non-discriminatory protection of intellectual property rights, and provide for measures for the enforcement of such rights against infringement thereof, counterfeiting and piracy, in accordance with the provisions of this Article, Annex VI and the international agreements referred to therein. - 2.
-The Parties shall accord to each other's nationals treatment no less favourable than that they accord to their own nationals.
-Exemptions from this obligation must be in accordance with the substantive provisions of Articles 3 and 5 of the WTO Agreement on Trade-Related Aspects of Intellectual Property Rights (hereinafter referred to as "the TRIPS Agreement"). - 3.
-The Parties shall grant to each other's nationals treatment no less favourable than that accorded to nationals of any other State.
-Exemptions from this obligation must be in accordance with the substantive provisions of the TRIPS Agreement, in particular Articles 4 and 5 thereof. - 4.
-The Parties agree, upon request of any Party to the Joint Committee, to review the provisions on the protection of intellectual property rights contained in the present Article and in Annex VI, with a view to further improving the level of protection and to avoiding or remedying trade distortions caused by actual levels of protection of intellectual property rights.
+1. The Parties shall grant and ensure adequate, effective and non-discriminatory protection of intellectual property rights, and provide for measures for the enforcement of such rights against infringement thereof, counterfeiting and piracy, in accordance with the provisions of this Article, Annex V and the international agreements referred to therein.

+2. The Parties shall accord to each other's nationals treatment no less favourable than that they accord to their own nationals.
+Exemptions from this obligation must be in accordance with the substantive provisions of Articles 3 and 5 of the WTO Agreement on Trade-Related Aspects of Intellectual Property Rights (hereinafter referred to as "the TRIPS Agreement").

+3. The Parties shall grant to each other's nationals treatment no less favourable than that accorded to nationals of any other State.
+Exemptions from this obligation must be in accordance with the substantive provisions of the TRIPS Agreement, in particular Articles 4 and 5 thereof.

+4. The Parties agree, upon request of any Party to the Joint Committee, to review the provisions on the protection of intellectual property rights contained in the present Article and in Annex V, with a view to further improving the level of protection they provide for and to avoiding or remedying trade distortions caused by actual levels of protection of intellectual property rights.
+CHAPTER 4
-Chapter 4.

 INVESTMENT, SERVICES AND GOVERNMENT PROCUREMENT

-Article 25.
 Investment

-- 1. The Parties shall endeavour to provide in their territories stable, equitable and transparent investment conditions for investors of the other Parties that are making or seeking to make investments in their territories. - 2.
-The Parties shall admit investments by investors of the other Parties in accordance with their laws and regulations.
-They recognise that it is inappropriate to encourage investment by relaxing health, safety or environmental standards. - 3.
-The Parties recognise the importance of promoting investment and technology flows as a means for achieving economic growth and development.
-Co-operation in this respect may include: - (a) appropriate means of identifying investment opportunities and information channels on investment regulations; - (b) exchange of information on measures to promote investment abroad; and - (c) the furthering of a legal environment conducive to increased investment flows. - 4.
-The Parties affirm their commitment to review issues related to investment in the Joint Committee no later than five years after the entry into force of this Agreement, including the right of establishment of investors of one Party in the territory of another Party. - 5.
-Iceland, the Principality of Liechtenstein and the Swiss Confederation, on the one part, and Serbia, on the other, shall refrain from arbitrary or discriminatory measures regarding investments by investors of another Party mentioned in this paragraph and shall observe obligations they have entered into with regard to specific investments by an investor of another Party mentioned in this paragraph.
+1. The Parties shall endeavour to provide in their territories stable, equitable and transparent investment conditions for investors of the other Parties that are making or seeking to make investments in their territories.

+2. The Parties shall admit investments by investors of the other Parties in accordance with their laws and regulations.
+They recognise that it is inappropriate to encourage investment by relaxing health, safety or environmental standards.

+3. The Parties recognise the importance of promoting investment and technology flows as a means for achieving economic growth and development.
+Co-operation in this respect may include:

+- (a) appropriate means of identifying investment opportunities and information channels on investment regulations; - (b) exchange of information on measures to promote investment abroad; and - (c) the furthering of a legal environment conducive to increased investment flows.

+4. The Parties affirm their commitment to review issues related to investment in the Joint Committee no later than five years after the entry into force of this Agreement, including the right of establishment of investors of one Party in the territory of another Party.

+5. Albania, on the one part, and Iceland, the Principality of Liechtenstein, and the Swiss Confederation, on the other, shall refrain from arbitrary or discriminatory measures regarding investments by investors of another Party mentioned in this paragraph and shall observe any obligation they have entered into with regard to a specific investment by an investor of another Party mentioned in this paragraph.

-Article 26.
-Trade In Services
+Trade in Services